Tuesday, October 22, 2024

 Heat the ghee, and when hot, sauté the onion for a couple of minutes.

-Add the spices, ginger paste, garlic paste, garam masala, and saffron strands.
+Add the spices, ginger paste, garlic paste, and garam masala.

 Give it a couple of stirs.